4Players/fleet-cli/src/api/AppApi.md

 # **getAuthToken**
 > Auth getAuthToken(authRequest)

-Validates the incoming request and attempts to authenticate the user based on the provided session ID.
-If the user is authenticated successfully, it returns an AuthResource containing the user\'s bearer token.
+Authenticates the user based on the user\'s email, password, and session ID.
+If the user is authenticated successfully, it returns the user\'s token.
+The token is non-expiring and must be used as a Bearer token in subsequent requests.

 ### Example